Authentication and Security > LDAP, ADFS Integration

 Mappers

-Besides configuration, clients often create mappers to synchronize user roles and group memberships.
+Besides configuration, clients often create mappers to synchronize user roles and memberships.
 Our API exposes three mapper types:

 1. Advanced Claim to Group: Assigns users to specific groups based on claims.